HHachem001/Legal_Tech/README.md

 - **No API Key required:** The goal was to create a self contained website that does not rely on costly API keys for A.I.
 Integration
 - **Integrated JavaScript:** All JavaScript code is contained within the HTML code using <script> tags and content delivery networks to simply file management
 - **All code is client-side:** The features listed below do not rely on server-side processing.
-You can download this project and run it locally on your computer
+You can download this project and run it locally on your computer.
+The only downside is that it is only as fast as your computer and your internet speed.

 ## Features